The son of a FIFA World Cup winner, Marcus Thuram is writing his own story in the Bundesliga with Borussia Mönchengladbach.

 He has also featured in three international tournaments for France at youth level.
 He played eight matches across the UEFA European Under-19 Championship in 2015 and 2016, lifting the trophy in the latter edition.
 He then competed at the FIFA U-20 World Cup in 2017, scoring one goal in his four appearances before featuring at the European Under-21 Championship in 2019.

 Thuram's upward career trajectory has continued apace at Gladbach.
-Under Marco Rose, the forward has formed part of a new-look frontline alongside Alassane Plea and Breel Embolo, starting six of the team's first seven league outings in 2019/20.
-His cutting edge up front has been immediately apparent, chipping in with three goals and two assists to help fire Gladbach top of the standings over the October international break and earn himself the September Rookie of the Month award.
+Under Marco Rose, the forward has formed part of a new-look frontline alongside Alassane Plea and Breel Embolo.
+His cutting edge up front has been immediately apparent, the September Rookie of the Month winner chipping in with a team-leading eight goals and four assists in all competitions.

 Plays a bit like: Anthony Martial

 Thuram may be slightly taller than the Manchester United forward and possess a bulkier frame, but that makes him no less dangerous than his fellow Frenchman of Guadeloupen descent.
 Quick, direct and with the upper body strength to clear defenders out the way, the sight of Gladbach’s new man running at you is enough to make any defender reconsider their profession.
 With father Lilian world class as both a centre-back and right-back, you can only assume Marcus honed his skills as a left winger against his parent.